nlemoing/resume-generator/articles/knight.md

 <figcaption>For these knights, some rows and columns are entirely inaccessible.</figcaption>
 </figure>

-Above, we have a **(4,2)**-knight (left) and a **(6,9)**-knight (right).
-Both knights are unable to reach entire rows and columns because they share factors.
-4 and 2 are both multiples of 2, while 6 and 9 are multiples of 3.
-Let's focus on the **(6,9)**-knight.
-Every time we move somewhere, we're adding or subtracting either 6 or 9 from our co-ordinates.
-As a result, we're always adding a multiple of 2.
-There's no way for us to get to a number that's between those multiples of two.
+Above, we have a (4,2)-knight (left) and a (6,9)-knight (right).
+Some of the rows and columns remain white even after the knights have finished moving.
+The knight simply can't reach them from its starting position.
+This happens because the numbers associated with the knights share a common factor: 4 and 2 are both multiples of 2, while 6 and 9 are multiples of 3.

+Why should this matter?
+Think of the knight's position as a coordinate on a grid.
+Each time the knight moves, we are adding or subtracting the knight's numbers with the old coordinates to get new ones.
+Since the knight's numbers have a factor in common, we are always changing our coordinates by some multiple of that factor.

 <figure>
 <div class='stacked-knight-graphics'>
 <svg id='common-6-9-rw'></svg>
 <svg id='common-6-9-rw-text'></svg>
 </div>
+<figcaption>Since 6 and 9 are both multiples of 3, we are always changing our coordinates by a multiple of 3.</figcaption>
 </figure>

+Let's say we pick (4, 5) as our starting position.
+4 is one above a multiple of 3, so we can write it as 1 + 3(1).
+If we add a 6 or a 9, we can add them to the right part of the number without affecting the left since they are also multiples of 3.
+Our x coordinate will always be one above a multiple of 3; never two above a multiple of 3, nor a multiple of 3 itself.

+Mathematicians have special terminology for being "one above a multiple of 3".
+They would say that 4 is *congruent* to 1, *modulo* 3.
+Basically, this means that 1 and 4 have the same remainder when divided by 3.
+This is also true of 7, 10, and an infinite amount of other numbers.
+Mathematicians don't have time to list an infinite amount of numbers, so when they want to talk about *all* the numbers with this property, they call this group the *congruence class* of 1, *modulo* 3.

+Like we saw above, if we add a multiple of 3 to a number, it'll remain in the same congruence class, *modulo* 3.
+We can also define congruence classes *modulo* other numbers as well; the same property will hold.

-Any time there's a knight whose numbers share a common factor, there will be some rows and columns that are inaccessible because there's no way to get a co-ordinate between multiples.
+If a knight's numbers share a factor, then we will always be adding a multiple of that factor to our coordinates, trapping us in the same congruence class forever.

 #### Parity problems